solublestudio/gatsby-plugin-cookiehub/README.md

 ## Install

-`yarn add gatsby-plugin-cookiehub` / `npm install gatsby-plugin-cookiehub`
+`yarn add @solublestudio/gatsby-plugin-cookiehub` / `npm install @solublestudio/gatsby-plugin-cookiehub`

 ## How to use